The Southwest Airlines Companion Pass is about the most valuable thing ever for those who want to travel for free with points and miles.

-Now that we’re in 2020, this is the perfect time to get your Companion Pass so it will be valid for nearly two years, until December 31st, 2021.
+Now that we’re in 2020, this is the perfect time to get your Companion Pass so it will be valid for nearly one year, until December 31st, 2021.

 My Strategy for Getting the Southwest Companion Pass for 2020 And 2021